Skip to main content

 Device: LARIATTM Suture Delivery System (LARIAT System)

-• Protocol Title: Left Atrial Appendage Ligation with the LARIATTM Suture Delivery System as Adjunctive Therapy to Pulmonary Vein Isolation for Persistent or Long-standing Persistent Atrial Fibrillation (aMAZE)
+• Protocol Title: Left Atrial Appendage Ligation with the LARIAT Suture Delivery System as Adjunctive Therapy to Pulmonary Vein Isolation for Persistent or Long-standing Persistent Atrial Fibrillation (aMAZE)

 • Study Design: Prospective, multicenter, randomized (2:1) controlled study to evaluate the safety and effectiveness of the LARIAT Suture Delivery System to percutaneously isolate and ligate the Left Atrial Appendage (LAA) from the Left Atrium (LA) as an adjunct to planned Pulmonary Vein Isolation (PVI) catheter ablation in the treatment of subjects with symptomatic persistent or long-standing persistent atrial fibrillation (Afib)